SethRobertson/GitBestPractices/index.md

     You need not check dangling objects unless you are missing something

-* Compact your repo (`git gc --aggressive`)
+* Compact your repo (`git gc` and `git gc --aggressive`)

     This will removed outdated dangling objects (after the two+ week grace period).
-It will also compress any loose objects git has added since your last gc.  git will run gc automatically after certain commands, but doing a manual --aggressive will save space and speed git operations.
+It will also compress any loose objects git has added since your last gc.  git will run a minimal gc automatically after certain commands, but doing a manual gc often (and "--aggressive" every few hundred changesets) will save space and speed git operations.

 * Prune your remote tracking branches (`git remote | xargs -n1 git remote prune`)